James IV: Parliament

-James IV's reign saw a decline in the holding of parliaments, which was a departure from the practice of previous reigns.
+James IV's reign saw a decline in the holding of parliaments, a departure from the practice of previous reigns.
 While ten meetings of the three estates were held between 1488 and 1496, there were only three during the remaining seventeen years of the reign, with no parliaments held in the eight years between 1496 and 1504.
 There was also a substantial reduction in the numbers of those attending parliaments as the reign progressed.
-This development matched that of the English and European monarchies in the playing down of the role of their representative assemblies, and placing more reliance on conciliar government: Edward IV of England only held six parliaments during his twenty-three-year reign, and Henry VII held seven in his twenty-four years on the throne.
+This development matched that of the English and European monarchies in diminishing the role of representative assemblies and relying more on conciliar government.
+In England, Edward IV held only six parliaments during his twenty-three-year reign, and Henry VII held seven in his twenty-four years on the throne.
 In France, the Estates General were not summoned again for seventy-six years after 1484.

 With the ending of the conflicts with England in 1497, the Crown no longer needed Parliament to grant extraordinary revenue in the form of taxation, with Parliament no longer being summoned with the same regularity as a result.
-In the decade before 1496, successive parliaments had presided over, or sanctioned, regicide or rebellion, and failed foreign embassies to find the king a bride.
+In the decade before 1496, successive parliaments had presided over, or sanctioned, regicide or rebellion, and sponsored failed foreign embassies to find the king a bride.
 With this experience of parliaments, perhaps James IV considered the frequent calling of parliaments inimical to good royal government.

-The absence of parliaments between 1496 and 1504 may also have been due to James's discovery of other methods of raising revenue, and his reluctance to summon meetings of the three estates due to their propensity for dissent.
-The last three parliaments of James IV's reign in 1504, 1506 and 1509 were all called to address the administration of justice and the forfeiture of rebels following further risings in the western Highlands.
-James IV managed to govern effectively without regular parliaments from 1496 onwards due to his use of general councils (a sister institution to Parliament) in 1497, 1498, 1502, 1511 and 1512, and the use of greatly enlarged sessions of the Privy Council in 1508, 1511 and 1513.
+The absence of parliaments between 1496 and 1504 may also have been due to James's discovery of other methods of raising revenue and his reluctance to summon meetings of the three estates due to their propensity for dissent.
+The last three parliaments of James IV's reign (in 1504, 1506 and 1509) were all called to address the administration of justice and the forfeiture of rebels following further risings in the western Highlands.
+James IV managed to govern effectively without regular parliaments from 1496 onwards due to his use of general councils (a sister institution to Parliament) in 1497, 1498, 1502, 1511 and 1512 and the use of greatly enlarged sessions of the Privy Council in 1508, 1511 and 1513.